lacework/terraform-aws-cloudtrail/examples/complete-cloudtrail/README.md

 module "aws_cloudtrail" {
   source  = "lacework/cloudtrail/aws"
-  version = "~> 1.0"
+  version = "~> 2.0"

-  bucket_force_destroy  = true
 }
 ```

-For detailed information on integrating Lacework with AWS see [AWS Config and CloudTrail Integration with Terraform](https://support.lacework.com/hc/en-us/articles/360057092034-AWS-Config-and-CloudTrail-Integration-with-Terraform).
+For detailed information on integrating Lacework with AWS see [AWS Config and CloudTrail Integration with Terraform](https://docs.lacework.net/onboarding/aws-guided-configuration).